Codexa-v1/Codexa/docs/planning/Sprint02/DevelopmentPlan.md

 ---

 **User Story 4: Vendor Management**
-**As an** event planner, **I want to** browse, compare, and select vendors based on availability and affordability **so that** I can choose the best options for my events.
+**As an** event planner, **I want to** browse, compare, and select vendors based on affordability **so that** I can choose the best options for my events.

 **Acceptance Criteria:**
-- Users can view a list of vendors with details (name, services, cost, availability).
+- Users can view a list of vendors with details (name, services, cost).
-- Vendors can be filtered by cost, availability, or other category.
+- Vendors can be filtered by cost, or other category.
 - Users can select and link vendors to specific events.
 - Selected vendors appear in the event details page.

 ---

-**User Story 5: File Uploads & Downloads**
+**User Story 5: Event Management**
-**As an** event planner, **I want to** upload and download documents such as floorplans **so that** all event-related files are stored and accessible in one place.
+**As an** event planner, **I want to** be able to click on an "Edit Event" button in an event **so that** I can edit/manage an event that have created.

 **Acceptance Criteria:**
-- Users can upload supported file types (PDF, PNG, JPG, etc.).
-- Uploaded files are linked to the correct event in the database.
+- Users can change date and time of an event
-- Users can download files from the event details page.
+- Users can change the location of an event

 ---